cloudflare/cloudflare-docs/products/registrar/src/content/faq.md

 If you cannot solve the issue, open a support ticket or contact your account team.

-## Why did my domain's expiration date changes after transferring it to Cloudflare?
+## Why did my domain's expiration date changed after transferring it to Cloudflare?

 ICANN requires that any transfer also extends the expiration date of your domain by at least one year — that is one year from your current expiration date, not one year from the date of transfer.
 For example, if you transfer a domain on October 10, 2020, but it expires on March 10, 2021, your new expiration date will be March 10, 2022.